looptailG/musescore-fifth-generated-tuner/README.md

 The plugin provides the fifth sizes of some commonly used tuning system, but you can input whatever size you prefer.

 ## Usage
+- If you want to tune only a portion of the score, select it before running the plugin.
+If nothing is selected, the entire score will be tuned.
+- Launch the plugin: `Plugins` → `Playback` → `Fifth Generated Tuner`.
+- Select one of the preset fifth sizes, or enter your own value.
+- Click `Tune`.

 ## Installing